morucci/repoxplorer/README.md

 ### Metadata automatic indexation

-In addition to the standard Git object fields, the indexer will detect metadata such as:
+In addition to the standard Git object fields, the indexer detects metadata such as:

 - close-bug: #123
 - implement-feature: bp-new-scheduler

-All "key: value" that match the following default regex will be indexed:
+All "key: value" that match this default regex will be indexed:

 ```
 '^([a-zA-Z-0-9_-]+):([^//].+)$'
 ```

-Furthermore in projects.yaml it is possible to specify custom capturing regexs to extract metadata that does not follow to the default regex.
+Furthermore it is possible to specify custom capturing regexs to extract metadata that does not follow to the default regex.

 All regexs specified in the *parsers* key will be executed on each commit message line.
-You need to have two captured elements and the first one will be used as the key the second one as the value.
+You need to have two captured elements and the first one will be used as the key, the second as the value.

 ```YAML
 project-templates: